Business startup costs: calculate what you'll need

 Working capital requirements

-Beyond the initial, one-off costs, you'll need money to cover your day-to-day operating expenses until your business starts turning a profit.
-This is your working capital.
+Working capital is the money you need to cover day-to-day operating expenses until your business turns a profit.
 It's the fuel that keeps your business running.

-Think of it as the cash reserve that pays for things like rent, inventory, and staff wages before your customer payments come in.
-Having enough working capital is essential for managing your cash flow and ensuring your business can run smoothly without financial stress.
+Think of it as the cash reserve that pays for rent, inventory, and staff wages before customer payments come in.
+Having enough working capital is essential for managing cash flow and running your business without financial stress.

 Funding your startup